-Mt Forrest Share Infrastructure - Australian Gas Infrastructure Group (MDX 100%)
+Mid-West Shared Infrastructure Project (MDX 100%)

-On 9 November 2022 the Company announced the execution of a heads of agreement (HOA) with AGI Operations Pty Ltd (a company within the Australian Gas Infrastructure Group of companies) (AGIG) to understand the commercial viability of development of infrastructure, including power and water, for the export of iron ore in the form of magnetite, from the Mid-West Region of Western Australia.
+On 9 November 2022 the Company announced the execution of a heads of agreement with AGI Operations Pty Ltd (a company within the Australian Gas Infrastructure Group of companies) to understand the commercial viability of development of infrastructure, including power and water, for the export of iron ore in the form of magnetite, from the Mid-West Region of Western Australia (Project or MWSIP).

-The parties agreed to commission Verbrec Limited (Verbrec) to prepare studies in three phases: Phase one is a Scoping Study (Scoping Study); phase two is a Pre-Feasibility Study (PFS) on the viability of developing infrastructure which will allow Yilgiron, and other miners in the Mid-West, to transport magnetite ore to port and to be loaded onto a ship for export.
+The parties agreed to commission Verbrec Limited to prepare studies in three phases: phase one was a Scoping Study; phase two is a Pre-Feasibility Study (Study) on the viability of developing infrastructure which will allow Yilgiron, and other miners in the Mid-West, to transport magnetite ore to port and to be loaded onto a ship for export.
 Phase three will be a Detailed Feasibility Study.